 dairy, refined carbohydrates and sugar all stimulate the release of insulin, a hormone that controls how our cells use glucose for energy. chronically high levels of insulin in the body can cause cells to become resistant to it’s messages which can have a devastating effect on many of the body’s systems creating, among other things, a state of chronic systemic inflammation.

-in other words, look for ‘whole grain’ or ‘sprouted’ grains, check the ingredient listings to make sure ‘enriched flour’ is not listed, and choose stevia or, in small amounts, natural sweeteners like dates or honey.
+in other words, look for ‘whole grain’ or ‘sprouted’ grains, check the ingredient listings to make sure ‘enriched flour’ is not listed, and choose stevia, monk fruit or, in small amounts, natural sweeteners like dates or honey.

 gluten & other processed grains